January 07, 2026

 Our Founder

-Amalia Amoedo is philanthropist, art collector, and patron.
+Amalia Amoedo is a philanthropist, art collector, and patron.
 For over two decades, she has actively supported artists, cultural agents and numerous institutions independently, consolidating with the creation of the Fundación Ama Amoedo numerous years of accompaniment of the contemporary art scene.

 Team